Ourouk/NetworkingProject_VacationCenter/README.md

 ### GetResult
 | GR  PacketSize | Result |
 ## Auth_server
+This server implement all the mentioned protocol specification.
+He uses a pool of four thread to manage connection.
+The connection should be closed as quicly as possible by the client, to free mentionned client slot.
 ## Auth_Client
+This client implement all the mentioned protocol specification.

+The client provide :
+- A Basic but functional Interface

 ## Website
 ### Index
 Contain a form to enter user
 ### User
-User info + Activies selector
+User info + Activities selector

 ### Activies Selected
-Congrulate the use to have made a choice
+Congratulate the use to have made a choice

 ### 404
 all content not found is redirected to that pages